eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * Request Headers:
   * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
   * (required) `Content-Type`: The type of payload contained in the body.
-  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response. (since 0.6)
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
+* Response Headers:
+  * (optional) `hono-command`: The name of the command to execute.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+  * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+* Response Body:
+  * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
+  * (optional) Error details, if status code is >= 400.
 * Status Codes:
+  * 200 (OK): The telemetry data has been accepted for processing.
+The response contains a command for the device to execute.
-  * 202 (Accepted): The event has been accepted and put to a persistent store for delivery to consumers.
+  * 202 (Accepted): The event has been accepted for processing.
-  * 400 (Bad Request): The request cannot be processed because the content type header is missing or the request body is empty.
+  * 400 (Bad Request): The request cannot be processed.
+Possible reasons for this include:
+        * The content type header is missing.
+        * The request body is empty but the event is not of type [empty-notification]({{< relref "api/Event-API.md#empty-notification" >}}).
   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
-Possible reasons for this might be:
+Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.
         * The given device is disabled.
-  * 503 (Service Unavailable): The request cannot be processed because there is no consumer of events for the given tenant connected to Hono.
+  * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This is the preferred way for devices to publish events.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).